A Mediterranean Diet for High Blood Pressure

 Research proves that alcohol increases your blood pressure.
 In addition, it has the potential to reduce the nitrates level in the body.
 Nitrate relaxes your blood vessels to ease blood circulation.
 Alcohol also damages the walls of the blood vessels causing arterial diseases.

 Cigarettes contain nicotine.
 It may deposit along the walls of the blood vessels.
 As a result, it narrows the blood vessels, disrupting blood circulation and causing an increase in blood pressure.
-However, smoking cessation may normalise your blood pressure and reduce the risk of heart diseases.
+However, smoking cessation may normalise your blood pressure and reduce the risk of heart disease.

 Indulging in a Mediterranean diet can help you prevent and control your high blood pressure. since the diet is rich in fruits, vegetables, healthy fats and whole grains.
 Lowering or preventing blood pressure with dietary changes, mindful approaches, and lifestyle modification are equally beneficial and effective.